cesanta/mongoose-os/docs/services/logstore.service.yaml.md

 - `after`: Continuation token.
 Put here an `id` of the last entry returned by the previous call.
 - `limit`: Maximum number of entries to return.
 - `stream`: Log stream name.
+- `follow`: Whether this call will block until there are some logs to be returned.

 Result `array`: